chenghuzi/pyphi/README.md

 You can find the training progress [here](https://api.wandb.ai/links/chenghuzi/c1a9vy8m).

+The model checkpoint is served on a huggingface repo [chenghuzi/pyphi](https://huggingface.co/chenghuzi/pyphi).

 ## Quickstart

 Clone the repo first.
 Make sure you have at least python 3.10 and cuda installed.